 A key issue that you are going to have to recognize when you capture packets is that you are going to have to deal with a very large amount of data.
 A raw text dump of passing network traffic is almost impossible to comb through without a guided data viewer.
 This is the very lowest category of data accessing tool that you should consider.
 A full traffic analysis utility would be even better.

-You can see a comprehensive list of recommended network traffic analysis tools in the article, 9 Best Packet Analyzers / Packet Sniffers for 2019.
-For convenience, the top two tools in that review are summarized below.
+You can see a comprehensive list of recommended network traffic analysis tools in the article, Best Packet Analyzers / Packet Sniffers.
+For convenience, the top two network tools in that review are summarized below.

 SolarWinds produces a large catalog of network monitoring and management tools.
 For port mirroring output analysis, you should consider the company’s Deep Packet and Analysis tool to be your best option.
 This is part of the company’s Network Performance Monitor, which is its central product.